northwestjeff/bootcamp_labs/Capstone/captsone_proposal.md

 Spend some time drawing out on paper mockups _every_ page of your MVP site.

 * Home Page (compliance dashboard)
+  * Summary of total $ loan
-  * view of non-compliance
+  * Summary of Noncompliance
-    * automated list of noncompliance, with details of metric (who, what, when, etc.)
+    * ~~automated list of noncompliance, with details of metric (who, what, when, etc.)~~
-    * automated list of near noncompliance, with details of metric (who, what, when, etc.)
+    * ~~automated list of near noncompliance, with details of metric (who, what, when, etc.)~~
-  * view of portfolio data
+  * ~~view of portfolio data~~
-    * aggregate data, like total portfolio volume, etc.
+    * ~~aggregate data, like total portfolio volume, etc.~~
-  * link to add new business
-  * link to update existing business
+  * Links: View Portfolio, Add Loan, Edit Loan
+* Portfolio
-* Create/Edit business
+  *  Table: portfolio
-  * update information
+  *  Table: noncompliance
-  * add new loan
-  * edit existing loan
 * Create new loan
     * amount, details
-      * term, convenants
      * Create Covenants
        * covenants based on operators and conditions
        * chooses datapoint from Quickbooks API to measure covenant
- * update/edit existing loan

 TBD:
 * Borrower portal/view?
 * What interaction does the user need to have with QB API?
+* Authentication

 ~~Annotate _every_ component of the interface _every_ action the user can take.~~

 If there is any actions your app needs to take in the background describe _each_ of them and how they change the underlying data your app saves.
+*  Compare the financial statement data to the covenant data

 **Pick the minimum feature set for your product to work.**
 ~~Everything else should go in the "further work" section.~~